Miranda Lambert’s Heartbreak Reportedly Gives Sexy Boost To Blake Shelton And Gwen Stefani Love Life

 While Blake and Gwen reportedly are enjoying that boost to their love life as a result of Miranda’s music, Lambert isn’t lacking in the romance department.
 Her boyfriend Anderson East gushed that he “couldn’t be more proud” after Miranda’s ACMs honors, reported Us Weekly.

 Lambert broke a record by earning her eighth consecutive Female Vocalist of the Year Award at the ACMs this year, and Anderson paid tribute to his girlfriend on Instagram.
-In taking home the win, Miranda trumped Kelsea Ballerini, Maren Morris, Kacey Musgraves and Carrie Underwood, all of whom were vying for the big award.
+In taking home the win, Miranda trumped Kelsea Ballerini, Maren Morris, Kacey Musgraves, and Carrie Underwood, all of whom were vying for the big award.
 Prior to Miranda’s achievement, Reba McEntire held the Academy of Country Music Awards record in that category.

 “Couldn’t be more proud of this little lady and the amazing art she brings with her,” wrote East.